akshatmittal61/subjects/DBMS/README.md

 **Database**: Collection of related data.

+## File system vs DBMS

+### File system

+The file system is basically a way of arranging the files in a storage medium like a hard disk.
+The file system organizes the files and helps in the retrieval of files when they are required.
+File systems consist of different files which are grouped into directories.
+The directories further contain other folders and files.
+The file system performs basic operations like management, file naming, giving access rules, etc.

+### DBMS system

+Database Management System is basically software that manages the collection of related data.
+It is used for storing data and retrieving the data effectively when it is needed.
+It also provides proper security measures for protecting the data from unauthorized access.
+In Database Management System the data can be fetched by SQL queries and relational algebra.
+It also provides mechanisms for data recovery and data backup.

+-   Query Processing
+-   Attributes
+-   Concurrency
+-   Security
+-   Data Redundancy
+-   Data consistency
+-   Data independence
+-   Integrity Constraints

 ## Models in DB

 -   **High Level / Conecptual Level**: The layout of the database as shown to the users.
 For e.g.) ER Model